monstagorilla/VA/README.md

 ### Quick build guide

 VA is a collective of repositories.
 Clone VA using the --recursive flag, since it consists of submodules only.
 Use CMake and the this top-level CMakeLists.txt, which will generate a project with alle sub projects included.

+#### Updating

+To update to HEAD use the command `git submodule update --remote` in order to also update the submodules.
+Make sure that your local changes are not overwritten.